EdgardSoares/RunZombies/README.md

 # RunZombies

 Game Project
-Run From Zombies, collet food and survive to the end
+Run From Zombies, collect food and survive to the end